Bullet Journal Yearly Tracker Ideas

 Here is some of my favorite stationery to create yearly trackers:

 - Fineliners.
 You’ll need those to draw all the lines and tables.
 Plus, if you want to decorate your tracker with doodles, these will be perfect as well.
-Currently, these are my favorite fineliners.
+Currently, Sakura Pigma Micron are my favorite fineliners.
+They also come in a set with different nib sizes, so you get a variety of line thicknesses.

 - Ruler.
 You’ll definitely need it to create a year-long tracker.
 I think this one looks great, but I also would recommend this set of stencils because they can be used for so many things in your Bullet Journal, and one of them is a ruler as well.

 - Makers.
 You can fill out your tracker with patterns, but mostly it’s all about colors.
-So you’ll need a good set of markers, and these are my favorites.
+So you’ll need a good set of markers, and Zebra Mildliners are my favorites.

 Supplies gathered; let’s get into yearly trackers.